brianilles/parkinglot/README.md

-# autopark
+# parkinglot

-A graph representation of a parking lot made with Python utilizing breadth-first-search to find available parking spots.
+A graph representation of a parking lot made with Python.

 - run `python3 main.py` to get started.